ynqa/promkit/README.md

     - e.g. cursor, text
   - Validation for user input and error message construction.

-## Examples
+## Examples/Demos

 *promkit* provides presets so that users can try prompts immediately without having to build complex components for specific use cases.

+Show you commands, code, and actual demo screens for examples that can be executed immediately below.

 ### Readline